NVIDIA/ContrastiveLosses4VRD/README.md

   * scikit-image
 * An NVIDIA GPU and CUDA 8.0 or higher.
 Some operations only have gpu implementation.

-A dockerfile with all necessary dependencies is included in docker/Dockerfile.
+* (Optional) A dockerfile with all necessary dependencies is included in docker/Dockerfile.
 Requires nvidia-docker

 ```
 # ROOT=path/to/cloned/repository